Romain-14/Romain-14/README.md

 ###

 <h2 align="center">Hi 👋!
-My name is Romain and I'm a web developper, from France (44)</h2>
+I'm Romain, a web developer from France 🇫🇷 (44)</h2>

-Programming is fun, a passion... not just work
+Programming isn't just work — it's a passion, a way of life.

-- 🔭 I’m currently working on personal project in SERN stack and as a web developer teacher
+- 🔭 I'm currently working on personal projects using the SERN stack and teaching web development.
-- 🌱 I’m learning Docker, Typescript, security, and testing to enhance my dev skill
+- 🌱 I'm learning Docker, TypeScript, security best practices, CI/CD, and testing to sharpen my skills.
-- 🌱 I’m also currently learning C++, blueprint and 3D modeling to create my video game in Unreal Engine
+- 🎮 I'm also diving into C++, Blueprints, and 3D modeling to build my own video game in Unreal Engine.
-- 💬 Feel free to ask me about courses on JavaScript, Node.js, React.js, SQL, and HTML/CSS (in French 😊)
+- 💬 Feel free to reach out if you want to chat about JavaScript, Node.js, React, SQL, or HTML/CSS — especially in French 😊

 ###